ssande7/pytf-web/README.md

 To remember user sessions, the server uses Redis, so it requires `redis-server` to be running.
-The address and port of the Redis server can be configured on the command line via the `--redis-ip` and `--redis-port` arguments.
+The address and port of the Redis server can be configured on the command line via the `--redis-ip` and `--redis-port` arguments, although the defaults should work if a standard Redis configuration is used.

 To start the server, including Redis:
 ```